rafaelescrich/anagram-rd/README.md

 # Requirements

-This gem works with OS X or Windows with Ruby 1.9.
+This gem works with Ubuntu 14.04 with Ruby 1.9.3-p547, using [rbenv](https://github.com/sstephenson/rbenv)

-First time installing Ruby on windows?
-Try [Rubyinstaller](http://http://rubyinstaller.org/).

 # Installation